(Disclosure: Some of the links below may be affiliate links)

 The idea of One Hour Investor is fairly simple: it wants to teach you about all the basics of investing in about an hour.
 It is made for beginners of the market.
 But it also contains some more advanced notions that could be helpful to more people.

-The book starts with the value of money and time and their relation.
+One Hour Investor starts with the value of money and time and their relation.
 It shows the great effect of compounding over time.
-And it shows really well the power of investing early.
+And it shows well the power of investing early.
 Indeed, compounding is getting better and better the more years you keep your money invested!

-The book then goes on to cover the assets you can use to get interests from your money.
+The book then goes on to cover the assets you can use to get returns from your money.
 They start with covering savings account and certificate of deposits.
-Then, the author covers stocks and bonds in great details.
+Then, the author covers stocks and bonds in great detail.

 The book describes quite well how stocks are working.
-What is really interesting is that the author spends time explaining the most important information about stocks:
+What is interesting is that the author spends time explaining the essential information about stocks:

 - Market Capitalization